-As of December 31, 2014 and 2013, we had sixteen counterparties with whom we may transact OTC derivatives transactions, all of which had enforceable master netting arrangements.
-We had outstanding notional amounts with all these counterparties and the highest concentration by our total outstanding notional amount was approximately 11% as of December 31, 2014 and 14% as of December 31, 2013.
+As of December 31, 2015 and 2014, we had sixteen counterparties with which we may transact OTC derivative transactions, all of which were subject to enforceable master netting arrangements.
+We had outstanding notional amounts with all of these counterparties, and the highest concentration by our total outstanding notional amount was approximately 7% as of December 31, 2015 and 11% as of December 31, 2014.

-See "Note 9, Derivative Instruments" and "Note 17, Netting Arrangements" for additional information on our derivative contracts as of December 31, 2014 and 2013.
+See "Note 9, Derivative Instruments" and "Note 16, Netting Arrangements" for additional information on our derivative contracts as of December 31, 2015 and 2014.